svareille/OnlyKey-gpg-agent/README.md

 Place the extracted binaries in a convenient place, preferably reachable by your `PATH`. `/usr/local/bin/` is a good choice.

-On some Linux (Debian and derivatives) the gpg-agent is automatically started by systemd.
+On some Linux (Debian and derivatives) `gpg-agent` is automatically started by systemd.
 The service file is `gpg-agent.service`, located in `/usr/lib/systemd/user/`.

 Make a backup of `/usr/lib/systemd/user/gpg-agent.service` and replace the line `ExecStart=/usr/bin/gpg-agent --supervised -v`